MOKMaxMOK/places-api-latlng-scraper/README.md

 - **Batch Processing:** Processes multiple locations automatically with built-in delay to respect API rate limits.
 - **Clean Output:** Exports structured data to a JSON file, ready for integration into frontend maps (e.g., Vue.js, MapLibre, Leaflet).
 - **Error Handling:** Gracefully handles "Not Found" locations or API errors without crashing the script.
+- **Almost free for small projects:** You can search 11,000 locations for free each month.

 ## 🔑 How to get a Google Maps API Key